AI For Property Management Odor Complaint Calls

 Where the payoff shows up operationally

-- Sewer-smell, common-area odor, dampness, trash, HVAC, and repeat resident complaints answered immediately.
+- Sewer-smell, common-area odor, dampness, trash, HVAC, pest, smoke, and repeat resident complaints answered immediately.

-- Location, spread, timing, proof, access, and second-complaint context captured.
+- Location, spread, timing, proof, access, resident impact, and second-complaint context captured.

-- Owner-thread and vendor-shopping pressure preserved for follow-up.
+- Owner-update, photo-proof, no-access, vendor, and third-complaint pressure preserved for follow-up.

-- Safety, health, legal, habitability, and exact-promise questions routed to staff.
+- Health, safety, legal, habitability, gas, mold, neighbor, and exact-promise questions sent to staff.

 How the operation changes when the phone stops leaking revenue